johnwang16/proxmoxbackupclient_go/README.md

 Contributions are welcome especially

 1. GUI with tray icon to show backup progress and backup taking place
-2. Encryption support
-3. A GUI way of configuring it and maybe create a json job file similiar freefilesync does
+2. A GUI way of configuring it and maybe create a json job file similiar freefilesync does
-4. Async upload / compress and multicore upload + compression of chunks
+3. Async upload / compress and multicore upload + compression of chunks
-5. Proxmox side patch to add another kind of entry to pxar format with Windows security descriptors in it
+4. Proxmox side patch to add another kind of entry to pxar format with Windows security descriptors in it
-6. Support for windows symlinks
+5. Support for windows symlinks
-7. Anything interesting you can come up with :)
+6. Anything interesting you can come up with :)

 Usage
 =====